August 3, 2022 — Knowledge Matters Campaign

-One central feature that sets knowledge-rich programs apart from all others—in particular, current iterations of Basals and all balanced literacy programs—is that the programs highlighted here go deep on content.
+One central feature that sets knowledge-rich programs apart from all others—in particular, current iterations of Basals and all balanced literacy programs—is that the programs highlighted in our Curriculum Directory go deep on content.

 One could rightly argue that any text—any focused theme—imparts some knowledge.
 True enough.
 But programs that don’t meet our standards toggle too quickly between a wide range of topics or themes, which, although interesting in their own right, don’t add up to a coherent body of knowledge.
 Knowledge-rich programs spend considerably more time (from three to eight weeks per topic) and dive deeply into core texts, while other curricula prioritize a focus on isolated skills or standards and only touch on texts and topics as their vehicle for doing so.
 Without an express purpose to secure students’ knowledge while reading, strategy and skill practice governs the treatment of texts, and discussions and writing assignments focus student attention there.
 Content takes a back seat.